 Don’t like chai?
 Grab your favorite spices or fruits (oranges, cranberries, apples), or add some pumpkin spice flavoring to your kratom to really immerse yourself in the season.
-(Quick plug for a staff favorite: our Red Relaxation Chamomile Kola Blend has hints of cinnamon that pair wonderfully with chai or pumpkin-spice!)
+(Quick plug for a staff favorite: our Cacao Uplift blend has a slightly-chocolatey flavor and is a perfect Halloween-time treat!)

 Keep in mind, if you’re trying out multiple recipes, making large batches, or experimenting with varied steep times, the strength of your brew and the serving size may be different than what you’re used to.

 Which Strain of Kratom Tea for Which Fall Activity?

 We won’t harp on this section for too long, as we suggest you check out our previous post “The Myth of the Kratom Strain (PT 1)“.

 Briefly, many versions of the same kratom strains can be complex and produce different results, despite being labeled as the same “strain”.
 On the flip side, a range of products can actually come from the same leaves, and thus produce similar effects.
 Serving size, alkaloid content, and kratom quality all play a major role in what effects a particular strain might produce.
 That’s actually why Top Tree stopped using kratom tea strain names for their new teas in 2023.